irislib/iris-lib/README.md

 ### Description
 Iris-lib allows you to integrate decentralized social networking features into your application.

-* Public messaging
-* * Add a troll-free comment box to your website or app
+__Public messaging__: Add a troll-free comment box to your website or app.

-* Web of trust: Filter out spam and other unwanted content, without giving power to central moderators.
-* * Iris public and private messages are automatically filtered
-* * Filter your own datasets by author's web of trust distance
+__Web of trust__: Filter out spam and other unwanted content, without giving power to central moderators.
+Iris public and private messages are automatically filtered.
+You can also filter your own datasets by user's web of trust distance.

-* Private chats
-* * Don't reinvent the wheel - just deploy iris-lib for real-time private and group discussions
-* * Instant messaging with no phone number or other "account" required
+__Private chats__: Don't reinvent the wheel - just deploy iris-lib for real-time private and group discussions.
+Instant messaging that doesn't require a phone number or other "account".

-* Contacts management
-* * Ask friends to verify your public key or cryptocurrency address and changes to them
-* * Get verified payment addresses in crypto wallets
+__Contacts management__: Ask friends to verify your public key or cryptocurrency address and changes to them.
+Use verified payment addresses in crypto wallets.
+Any other types of attributes can also be added and verified.

 Iris-lib runs in the browser and on Node.js.